mnot/I-D/safe-hint/draft.md

 Prefer: safe
 ~~~

-When configured to do so, user agents SHOULD include the "safe" preference in
+User agents SHOULD include the "safe" preference in all requests, to ensure
-every request, to ensure that the preference is available to all requested
+that the preference is available to the applicable resources.
+Note that the
-resources.
+resources which "safe" is sent to is potentially configurable; see {{browsers}}

-See {{browsers}} for advice specific to Web browsers wishing to support "safe".
+for more information.

 Additionally, other clients MAY insert it; e.g., an operating system might
 choose to insert the preference in requests based upon system-wide